cseanburns/semantic_web_development/src/2b1-using-vscode-and-github.md

 The project folder on your personal computer will function as your **local repo**.
 The content in the project folder (your files and directories) will be sent to a GitHub repository.
 This GitHub repository will function as your **remote repo**.
 The main goal is to keep these two repos in sync with each other, such that the work you do in one repo will get sent to the other repo.

+### Local to Remote

+Most of the time you should be working on your local machine.
-For example, let's say that you edit your `index.html` file using VS Code on your personal computer.
+So let's say that you edit your `index.html` file using VS Code on your personal computer.
 Once you have completed your editing work, you want to do the following things to sync it to your remote repo (i.e., to GitHub):

 - `stage` the file: this tells `git` to take notice of this file